STATEMENT OF PURPOSE

 Personal, health, social and sex education

-The school will work to ensure equal opportunity for all pupils and will strive to maximize educational, emotional and social growth, helping each pupil to achieve their full potential.
+The school will work to ensure equal opportunity for all pupils and will strive to maximise educational, emotional and social growth, helping each pupil to achieve their full potential.

 In doing so, the following values are promoted and encouraged: